 What is a speed awareness course?

-The national speed awareness course (NSAC) is a course offered to drivers who perform low end speeding offences, usually captured by automatic camera devices or police officers.
+The national speed awareness course (NSAC) is a course offered to drivers who perform low-end speeding offences, usually captured by automatic camera devices or police officers.
 The course is designed to give on the road users essential advice that will change their behaviour on the road and stop them from reoffending.
 Speed awareness courses are offered by most regional police forces for either first-time offenders or for drivers who’ve committed lesser offences.
-You should note that not all police forces offer speed awareness courses and not everyone is eligible to take part in a course.
+You should note that not all police forces offer them and not everyone is eligible to take part in a course.

 When would you be offered a speed awareness course?